 British Heart Foundation – £3,700 from The Valentines Ball

 Macmillan Cancer Support – £3,000 from The 1920s Gatsby Ball & £1,160 from a coffee morning & indoor car boot sale.

-The Firefighters Association – £2,100 from a Summer Barbecue & International Day to the Firefighters Association to support firefighters injured in the line of duty (particularly after the Grenfell Fire)
+The Firefighters Association – £2,100 from the Summer Barbecue & International Day to the Firefighters Association to support firefighters injured in the line of duty (particularly after the Grenfell Fire)

-Homeless Winter Shelter – £1,500 from a Rock Choir Concert evening
+Homeless Winter Shelter – £1,500 from the Rock Choir Concert evening

 Bexley Winter Night Shelter in the London Borough of Bexley is providing free night shelter accommodation for homeless men from 3rd of January to March 24th 2018.
 As a community at the Our Lady of the Angels we supported this initiative by organising fundraising event- Rock Choir Concert in the Church and the raffle sale.